mdsadique2/we-transfer-progress-spinner/README.md

 ## Other details
+- The intention while development was to make is modular as possible
+- keeping a good 'Separation of concerns'
+- Breaking in multiple re-usable layers with loosely coupled data for easier management.
 - I have used a boiler-plate of my own
 - i18n support added, need improvement though
 - Radial progress component was created to show progress